 Surrey benefits from having many different landscape habitats which means you can discover a wide range of species of plants and wildlife.
-We have areas of woodland, heathland, chalk grassland, the Surrey Hills Area of Outstanding Natural Beauty (AONB) and 3 waterways meandering through the county.
+We have areas of woodland, heathland, chalk grassland, the Surrey Hills National Landscape - an Area of Outstanding Natural Beauty (AONB) and 3 waterways meandering through the county.

 What is a National Nature Reserve?

 National nature reserves (NNRs) are designated by Natural England to protect the most important areas of wildlife habitat and geological formations in Britain.
 Surrey benefits from having four national nature reserves located at Chobham, Thursley, Ashtead and South London Downs.
 Thursley and Chobham NNRs have huge areas of open dry heathland, particularly beautiful when the heather is out and where you'll discover a wealth of wildlife.
-Ashtead Common NNR is an area of grassland with nearly 1,000 ancient oak trees which are home to many rare insects.
+Ashtead Common NNR has areas of grassland and woodland with nearly 1,000 ancient oak trees which are home to many rare insects contributing to biodiversity.

 What is a Local Nature Reserve?

 There are 42 local nature reserves (LNRs) dotted around the county, LNRs are the highest designation a local authority or parish council can give to a local green space with wildlife or geological features, in consultation with Natural England and the local community.
 The local authority then has to accept responsibility for the management of the site so that the features which gave the place its special interest are maintained.
 This is often in consultation with local community volunteer groups, 'Friends of' groups or organisations like Surrey Wildlife Trust.

-In addition to all of this, we own more than 6,500 acres of countryside available for your enjoyment, much of it managed on our behalf by Surrey Wildlife Trust.
+In addition to all of this, we own more than 6,500 acres of countryside available for your enjoyment, which we call Surrey's Countryside Estate.
+Much of it is managed on our behalf for conservation by Surrey Wildlife Trust.
 Add to that land owned by local councils and organisations like the National Trust and you have a total of around 10,000 acres of public open space across the whole county.
 That equates to around 5,000 football pitches!

 So plenty of space to visit, breathe the fresh air and discover something you didn't know existed maybe a stone's throw from your back door.